Awareness of what makes for compelling delivery will make better public speakers of us all.

 Breathing faster and more heavily is a common physical symptom of presenting nerves.
 Try to slow it down, take a few deep breaths and let our breath come from our belly rather than the top of our chest.
-Diaphragmatic (belly) breathing oxygenates the brain and keeps us in control of our voices, helping us to remain calm and focussed
+Diaphragmatic (belly) breathing oxygenates the brain and keeps us in control of our voices, helping us to remain calm and focused

 For many of us, feeling prepared is a major nerve-buster.
 That means thinking well in advance about our key message/s; who our audience will be and what they’re expecting; where we’ll be presenting and when; how we can gather and structure the right content; how we can communicate our story.
-It also means practicing our delivery and thinking about pace and timing, flow and transitions.
+It also means practising our delivery and thinking about pace and timing, flow and transitions.

 As part of that preparation, we need to think about how we’ll deliver our content on the day: what tech we’ll use; whether we’ll use a full script or notes, or whether we’ll memorise the whole thing.

 It’s also good to become as familiar as we can with the space where we’ll be speaking, and the equipment we’ll be using.
 Turn up early to get a sense of the room, its size and how we might “own” it.
-If we have to walk onto a stage or to the front of a room, practice that “journey”.
+If we have to walk onto a stage or to the front of a room, practise that “journey”.
 Think about lighting, where we can put any notes, a glass of water or any props.
 Will we need a microphone and will there be a formal sound check?
 Do we know how to move on any slides?
 Can we see a watch or clock to help with timing?

 If we’re presenting online, similar rules apply: are we familiar with the software?
 Are we framing ourselves on the screen properly, without a cluttered or distracting background?
 Will the audio work?
 Have we made sure we won’t be interrupted?
 Is everything we need to hand?

-It can really help to concentrate and practice our presentation opening, so that we can overcome what’s often the most difficult thing to do: starting to speak in the face of all that adrenaline.
-It will also to set the stage for everything that follows.
+It can really help to concentrate and practise our presentation opening, so that we can overcome what’s often the most difficult thing to do: starting to speak in the face of all that adrenaline.
+It will also set the stage for everything that follows.
 We might want to frame what we’re going to say; we might start with a personal anecdote, an unexpected fact or a rhetorical question; we could ask a real question of the audience to get them involved as early as possible.

 Anticipating what audience members might ask is good preparation for any Q&A session.
-And, if we’re asked a question we can’t answer, we need to be be honest.
+And, if we’re asked a question we can’t answer, we need to be honest.
 Say we’ll find out; give a preliminary answer and check back, or even turn the tables and ask if anyone else in the audience can provide the answer.

 Once we’re underway, we’re likely to get into our stride.
 But, if we lose our train of thought or feel those doubts creeping back in, keep going.
 Bear in mind that most audiences want us to succeed and that we’ve been asked to present for a reason.
-A noisy or quiet audience doesn’t necessarily mean that no-one is listening, so don’t panic: they may just have different ways of processing what we’re saying.
+A noisy or quiet audience doesn’t necessarily mean that no one is listening, so don’t panic: they may just have different ways of processing what we’re saying.

-Chris Anderson, who curates the now famous TED talks, believes that acknowledging nervousness can also create engagement.
-He gives the example of best-selling author, Susan Cain, whose 2012 Ted talk about introversion has now been downloaded almost 30 million times.
+Chris Anderson, who curates the now-famous TED Talks, believes that acknowledging nervousness can also create engagement.
+He gives the example of best-selling author Susan Cain whose 2012 TED Talk about introversion has now been downloaded almost 30 million times.
 In the words of Anderson, Cain was “terrified” about giving her talk, but her authentic vulnerability proved to be a powerful way to win over the audience.

 Anderson has seen just about everything when it comes to delivering a presentation and has coached some of the biggest names to improve how they come across.
 He firmly believes that even the most inexperienced or nervous speaker can learn to present compellingly.

-He also offers guidance on the physical act of being onstage, our presence.
+He also offers guidance on the physical act of being on stage, our presence.
 This is where how we say what we say, those non-verbal cues – our body language and how we use our voice – can make a difference, for good and ill.
 Non-verbal signals that betray nerves, boredom or a lack of authority can be undermining.
 For example, standing with a straight back and head held high exudes confidence, while staring at the floor implies discomfort, and slouching suggests indifference.

-Fear can manifest in extraneous movements or freezing; involuntary behaviours may take the form of repeated throat clearing, tremors, leg-shaking, fidgeting, pacing and face-touching.
-Chris Anderson believes that one of the biggest issues for inexperienced presenters is that they tend to move their bodies too much, swaying from side to side or shifting from one foot to the other, both of which can be distracting for the audience.
+Fear can manifest in extraneous movements or freezing; involuntary behaviours may take the form of repeated throat-clearing, tremors, leg-shaking, fidgeting, pacing and face-touching.
+Anderson believes that one of the biggest issues for inexperienced presenters is that they tend to move their bodies too much, swaying from side to side or shifting from one foot to the other, both of which can be distracting for the audience.

 Building our presence involves understanding what constitutes an assured demeanour – our gravitas – and tackling those elements of body language that get in the way.
-Think, too, of the need to align what we’re saying with our body language and voice, Florian Mueck’s Triangle of Coherence: our micro-expressions need match our messages.
+Think, too, of the need to align what we’re saying with our body language and voice, as with Florian Mueck’s Triangle of Coherence: our micro-expressions need to match our messages.
 A simple smile at the right moment, for example, puts people at ease.

-Harvard University’s Carmine Gallo, offers three key tips for looking confident when we’re presenting:
+Harvard University’s Carmine Gallo offers three key tips for looking confident when we’re presenting: